zen0-5338/atlas/output/ec5/ECPE54.md

 1. **HARDWARE-SOFTWARE CO-DESIGN IN AN EMBEDDED SYSTEM**
    - Embedded System Project Management Embedded System Design and Co-Design issues in System Development Process
-2. **Design Cycle In The Development Phase For An Embedded System**
+   - Design Cycle in the Development Phase for an Embedded System
    - Use of Target Systems
    - Use of Software Tools for Development of an Embedded System
    - Use of Scopes and Logic Analysis for System